 Television as a way to learn a foreign language is by no means a new concept.
 Since its inception in the late 1940s, newcomers have been using TV as a means to help them absorb their new language, and more importantly, to assimilate into their new culture.
-The conventional wisdom of linguists is there is no relationship between watching television and mastering a language.
+The conventional wisdom of linguists is there’s no relationship between watching television and mastering a language.
 I beg to differ.
-Based on only nonscientific anecdotal evidence (me), I assert that TV watching is a super supplement to other means of learning because it gives the viewer verbal as well as visual cues.
+Based on only nonscientific anecdotal evidence (me), I assert that watching TV is a super supplement to other means of learning because it gives the viewer verbal as well as visual cues.
 You can look at it as a “workbook” in a box.
-With respect to colloquialisms that are spoken in daily life, what better place to soak up the slang than from a reality show or afternoon soap opera?
-After all, if it’s your intention to fit-in and become part of your community, you’ll want to become familiar with the common vernacular.
+With respect to colloquialisms that are spoken in everyday life, what better place to soak up slang than from a reality show or afternoon soap opera?
+After all, if it’s your intention to fit in and become part of your community, you’ll want to become familiar with the common vernacular.

 Pantofolaio (Couch Potato) Beware!

 Of course, it’s important to take an interactive role in your “boob tubing”.
 Passively sitting back and letting the information wash over you isn’t going to cut it.
-Obviously television alone cannot replace formal training in grammar, vocabulary and mechanics.
-However, if used deliberately and thoughtfully to its optimum potential, TV can be an effective way to enhance your proficiency in three particular areas: pronunciation, commonly used expressions/vocabulary, and popular culture/trends.
+Obviously television alone cannot replace formal training in grammar and vocabulary.
+However, if used deliberately and thoughtfully, TV can be an effective way to enhance your proficiency in three particular areas: pronunciation, commonly used expressions/vocabulary and popular trends.

 Wake up and turn on your television set.
 You don’t necessarily have to be watching it to get the benefit – the background noise of Italians in conversation is seeping in.
-By bombarding your brain with the spoken word, you can train your “ear” to the musical rhythm/cadence of this beautiful language.
-Repetitive listening and repeating out loud helps with pronunciation.
-It’s like gymnastics for your tongue while reminding you the importance of enunciating each and every letter to avoid changing a word’s meaning entirely as in penne (a kind of pasta) and pene (penis).
-Otherwise, dialogue at the supermarket could get interesting.
+By bombarding your brain with the spoken word, you can train your “ear” to the musical rhythm and cadence of this beautiful language, and repeating words and phrases out loud helps with pronunciation.
+It’s like gymnastics for your tongue – reminding you of the importance of enunciating each and every letter to avoid changing a word’s meaning entirely, i.e., penne (a kind of pasta) and pene (penis).
+Otherwise, dialogue at the supermarket could get pretty interesting.

 Around the Water Cooler